Due to COVID 19 restrictions we are not taking any further placements until Spring 2021, and then subject to relaxation of current regulations.

 c) landscaping on the wee croft.

-We still have some hand dug drainage to install, and some outside cladding to do on the rmain roundhouse.
+We still have some hand dug drainage to install, and outside cladding to do on the rmain roundhouse.

 There are a number of basic joinery ops needed too, and then help with basic construction tasks inside the main roundhouse when the weather deteriorates.